TBDM-24-25/SampleGen-Orchestrator/README.md

 ![image](docs/images/control_server.png)
 *Figure 02: Architecture Overview Job Handler*

-- **Agent Monitor**: Plays a vital role in the system's operations.
-It is responsible for monitoring agents that have registered with the Job Handler via Kafka.
-The Agent Monitor consumes messages from the Kafka topic Agent_Status and is responsible for managing agents.
-- **Celery Workers**: Host independent processes (tasks) handling the job orchestration.
-All tasks are connected to Kafka to communicate with the Container Handler by consuming and producing messages.
-The tasks are connected to specific Kafka topics.
-All tasks are running in parallel and are distributed over multiple Celery Workers.
-The Celery Workers are running in a distributed environment and are connected to the Redis message broker.
-All tasks are handling business logic independently and are manipulating the main database (SQlite).
 - **Django Web Server**: Offers a user-friendly experience for managing and deploying jobs.
 It handles HTTP requests, renders templates and manages the database.
 In addition to orchestrating job forwarding to Celery Workers, the web server is responsible for CRUD operations and first-level validation.
 Furthermore, the web server serves as the central configuration unit for Channels and Celery.
 - **Django Channel Consumer**: Responsible for implementing a consumer group and web socket for the frontend.
 The backend components, web server and Celery Workers communicate with the Channel Consumer to update the user in the frontend.
 The backend components reach the clients via the consumer group.
+- **Celery Workers**: Host independent processes (tasks) handling the job orchestration.
+All tasks are connected to Kafka to communicate with the Container Handler by consuming and producing messages.
+The tasks are connected to specific Kafka topics.
+All tasks are running in parallel and are distributed over multiple Celery Workers.
+The Celery Workers are running in a distributed environment and are connected to the Redis message broker.
+All tasks are handling business logic independently and are manipulating the main database (SQlite).
+The six celery workers available are introduced subsequently:
+    - **Agent Monitor**: Plays a vital role in the system's operations.
+It is responsible for monitoring agents that have registered with the Job Handler via Kafka.
+The Agent Monitor consumes messages from the Kafka topic Agent_Status and is responsible for managing agents.
     - **Job Monitor**: Tasked with monitoring and managing the running jobs on Container Handler(s).
 It consumes messages from the Kafka topic Job_Status.
     - **Job Starter**: Asynchronous task that is triggered by the web server when a user requests the initiation of a job.
 If the conditions for starting the job are met, the task requests that the Container Handler start the relevant containers.
 The Job Starter produces messages to the Kafka topic Job_Instruction.
     - **Job Start Scheduler**: Responsible for monitoring the job-start conditions (DateTime in UCT format).
 If the conditions are fulfilled, the Container Handler is requested to initiate the jobs.
 The Job Start Scheduler produces messages to the Kafka topic Job_Instruction.
     - **Job Stopper**: Asynchronous task triggered by the web server when a user requests that a job be stopped.
 If the conditions for stopping the job are fulfilled, the task requests that the Container Handler stop and delete the corresponding containers.
 The Job Stopper produces messages to the Kafka topic Job_Instruction.
     - **Job Stop Scheduler**: Responsible to monitor running jobs.
 In the event that the jobs have reached their maximum computation time, the Container Handler will be requested to stop the jobs.
 The Job Stop Scheduler produces messages to the Kafka topic Job_Instruction.

 The job handling, besides basic CRUD (no update), is handled fully asynchronously and concurrently with Celery.The business logic (tasks) is distributed over multiple Celery Workers, which operate independently and concurrently.Empirical testing showed that operating all tasks on a single Celery Worker resulted in communication and performance bottlenecks.Therefore, the tasks are distributed over multiple Celery Workers and Redis message queues.
 The Beat Worker is responsible for Celery Beat tasks, while the Manual Job Handling Worker executes asynchronous tasks manually triggered by users.As the Celery Worker workload for manual tasks is not permanent, these tasks are combined in one Celery Worker.The Agent Monitor and Job Monitor operate in separate Celery Workers since they run permanently.